z66n/animate/README.md

-# Animate with React + TypeScript + Vite
+# Animate

 This project showcases various animations and components built using React, TypeScript, and Vite.
-It incorporates components from external libraries like [Motion](https://motion.dev/) for animations and [React Bits](https://reactbits.dev/) for pre-built React components to demonstrate their usage and capabilities within a modern web development setup.
+It incorporates external libraries to demonstrate their usage and capabilities within a modern web development setup.

 ## Tech Stack